 Matplotlib allows you to plot beautiful figure for any dataset you want to analyze.
 But sometimes the labels on the x-axis are not readable.
 And due to it, you want to rotate the text.
-In this entire coding tutorial, you will know how to Rotate X axis labels in Matplotlib using the various examples.
+In this entire coding tutorial, you will know how to Rotate X-axis labels in Matplotlib using the various examples.

-Examples to Rotate X axis labels in Matplotlib
+Examples to Rotate X-axis labels in Matplotlib

-You should make sure that you do all the coding part involved here on your Jupyter Notebook.
+You should make sure that you do all the coding parts involved here on your Jupyter Notebook.
 As I have used it for explaining the examples.
 It will be better for you for more understanding.

 Examples 1: Rotate x axis labels on Simple Example